 Despite these fluctuations, the number of incorporations and dissolutions over time has increased consistently.
 There were 635,368 more incorporations in 2020-21 compared to 1986-87 when records began, and 497,624 more dissolutions.

 If you’re interested in reading more small business statistics, we’ve collated the latest facts and statistics on UK businesses including; growth, profits, sectors, business failure and how COVID-19 affected SMEs.

 There are three main legal forms of business in the private sector:

-In 2021, more than half of the UK private sector was taken up by sole proprietorships (56%) or self-employed businesses.
-Just over a third of businesses are actively trading, and 7% are ordinary partnerships.
+In 2022, more than half of the UK private sector was taken up by sole proprietorships (56%) or self-employed businesses.
+Just over a third of businesses were actively trading, and 7% were ordinary partnerships.